StoevaGergana/qa-testing-portfolio/taskboard/README.md

 ## Project Overview
 TaskBoard is a project management application that allows users to create, update, move, and manage tasks across boards.
-This project covers **functional, negative, and security testing**, demonstrating a complete QA workflow.
+This project covers **functional testing, browser and responsive compatibility testing, and API testing using Postman**, demonstrating a complete QA workflow.

 **Deployed Application:**
 [TaskBoard on Repl.it](https://replit.com/@StoevaGergana/TaskBoardV01#index.js)